vladcoretchi/Lorenzo-The-Magnificent/README.md

 GUI developed in JavaFx is also an option :-).

-Players will be ordered by Turn order (the highest will be the first player to move, and under him the second one, and under him the third one, ..)
+Players will be ordered by Turn order (the highest will be the first player to move, and under him the second one, then the third and so on)

 Player's name will be showed into GUI's title bar